 Today the capabilities of smartphones and mobile devices are probably enough to survive in the middle of nowhere.
 Well, at least they can show you where you are and how to get to the nearest Walmart.
 That is why the navigation apps are so popular.
 With such an app, you can find your way in an unknown city, create a route avoiding a traffic jam or help other users with navigation.

 According to Gartner statistic, travel and navigation category is one of the fastest growing.
-The survey is based on the year-on-year growth of time that users spent on apps in 2015, and this indicator reached 54%.
+The survey is based on the year-on-year growth of time that users spent on apps, and this indicator reached 54%.

-Basically, Waze is a full-featured navigation app.
+Waze is a full-featured navigation app.
 But it also has a unique crowd-sourced component.
-Drivers that are using Waze report about accidents and other hazards, mark on the map road closures and repairs and so on.
+Drivers that use Waze can report accidents, road closures, traffic jams, and other hazards on the map.
 They also can add a photo to their note.
-The interface is very handy and intuitive.
+The interface is convenient and intuitive.

 The other drivers show red lines on the map that indicates the dense traffic and suggest re-routing the user to an alternative path.
 You can also send the information right from the app to notify your friends that you are going to be late due to the traffic:

 The search function is also worth mentioning.
 It works both with places and addresses and gives recommendations based on your previous entries.